 Upper Dicker, you can join us in our Saturday morning walk round nearby Camberlot Wood.

-After gathering for a short "go-away-rain" dance at about ten o'clock, we will amble gently round Camberlot Wood, returning in time to join the lunch-time sing.
+After gathering at about ten o'clock, we will amble gently round Camberlot Wood, returning in time to join the lunch-time sing.

-Walking here before, we have found woodland birds plus a buzzard and a heron, brambles, cattle, electrified fences, farms, fields, honeysuckle, horses, martins, mud, pheasants, puddles, rabbits, sheep, trees, stiles and plenty of stinging nettles.
+We an expect to find woodland birds, a buzzard and a heron, brambles, cattle, electrified fences, farms, fields, honeysuckle, horses, martins, mud, pheasants, puddles, rabbits, sheep, trees, about a dozen stiles and plenty of stinging nettles.

 1. We start by walking south down Coldharbour Lane to the recreation ground.
 Turn right and cross the north side with the field to our left.
 We may see a cricket match going on.
 Continue to the right of the children's play area, beautifully refurbished in June 2011, and go through the gate at the far end.

-3. Keep to the right-hand edge of the next open space; the path takes you behind Clover Cottage's red shed and continues to the far corner where we can reach Camberlot Road by a stile.
+4. Keep to the right-hand edge of the next open space; the path takes you behind Clover Cottage's red shed and continues to the far corner where we can reach Camberlot Road by a fourth stile.

 Turn right (north-west) and walk along Camberlot Road to a gate made of scaffold poles leading to a concrete farm track to Cotswold Place.
 Climb through the poles to the track.

-The official footpath is through Clover Farm to our right but the farm owner, Bunny Hicks, advises us to use this alternative route for which we are grateful.
+The official footpath is through Clover Farm to our right but the farm owner, Bunny Hicks, wants us to use this alternative route for which we are grateful.

-5. Go the short distance past Clover Farm cottage to an old gnarled oak tree, then turn right through the stinging nettles to cross the ditch - carefully - by a narrow bridge of railway sleepers.
+6. Go the short distance past Clover Farm cottage as far as an old, gnarled oak tree and go right, through the stinging nettles, to cross the hedge and ditch - carefully - by a narrow bridge of railway sleepers.

-6. Pass the farm buildings and follow the hedge, to pass a magnificent oak tree, as seen in the picture here on the right.
+7. Pass the farm buildings and follow the hedge to pass a magnificent oak tree, as seen in the picture here on the right.

 We must be careful when crossing an electrified fence here.

-7. Cross a stile and continue in the same direction towards another stile but be careful here of stinging nettles!
+8. Cross a stile and continue going in the same direction towards another stile but be careful here of stinging nettles!

-<-- Choose the gate or opening on the right, as illustrated in the photograph.
+<-- Choose the gate or opening on the right, as illustrated in the photograph, left.

-13. Trying to avoid an cattle that are in this field, follow the left-hand edge of the field until you reach some more troughs.
+15. Trying to avoid any cattle that are in this field, do NOT take the diagonal farm track but follow the left-hand edge of the field until you reach some more troughs.

-14. Enter the next field then turn right to cross it to the diagonally opposite corner.
-You may see a wide gate but that is not the way.
+16. Enter the next field then turn right and we do cross it diagonally to the opposite corner.
+You may see a wide gate but that is NOT the way.

-15. You find yourself in Green Lane (see picture).
+17. You find yourself in Green Lane (see picture, right).
 Turn right and follow Green Lane.

-16. After 200 yards we reach a plank bridge over a ditch with a type of gap stile.
+18. After 200 yards we reach a plank bridge over a ditch on the right with a type of gap stile.

 Continue along this path being careful of another electrified fence that is tricky to see, and continue past this and any rope barrier even after the concrete stops.